sirrice/pygg/README.md

         scales_x_continuous(name='special label')

 You'll need to explicitly wrap these types of strings (inteded as R strings) in a layer of quotes.
-For convenience, we automaticall provide wrapping for common functions:
+For convenience, we automatically provide wrapping for common functions:

         # "filename.pdf" is wrapped
         ggsave(p, "filename.pdf")

-        # "data.csv" is wrapped
-        data_csv("data.csv")

         # string values passed to data_py are naively wrapped

 Questions
 ===============

 Alternatives